 A glass jar of milk showing the cream separated at the top, placed on a wooden kitchen counter.

-For the best results, you'll want to find non-homogenized milk, often sold as "cream-top."
-This is the good stuff.
-The cream naturally floats to the top, forming a thick, visible layer that's a breeze to skim off.
-More cream means more butter, simple as that.
+• Non-Homogenized Milk: This is the good stuff.
+The cream naturally floats to the top, forming a thick layer that is simple to skim off.
+More cream means more butter.

 For those of us on the self-sufficiency path, learning to care for dairy animals is a game-changer.
 Our guide on how to raise goats is a great place to start if you're curious about small-scale dairy. https://thegroundedhomestead.com/post/how-to-raise-goats